BuffaloBorn/timetracker/COMMANDS.md

 <%= f.submit @work.new_record? ?
 "Create Work" : "Update Work" %>
 ```
 where __.new_record?__ is a boolean operation and check if it a new record or edit exiting record

+## 07_14-Writing An Edit Form - Exercise Review

+Same refactoring steps for company and works - refer to committed code for this section